DimmKirr/DimmKirr/README.md

 # Hey 👋
-I’m a Senior Infrastructure Engineer who’s been in the game for more than a decade, most of that spent deep in AWS and building Terraform setups that actually scale.
+I’m a Senior Infrastructure Engineer coming from Bare Metal into Cloud.
+Been in the game for more than a decade, most of that spent deep in AWS and building Terraform setups that actually scale.
 I love making cloud infrastructure simple, reliable, and cost-effective.

 ### A Few Highlights
 - Building and scaling AWS setups for startups